Houston Juvenile Defense Lawyer

 Though the terms are different than for adults facing probation, violations are still a serious offense.
 The court will determine the exact consequences based on the severity and number of violations.

-The terms and rules can be strict, but probation is often the preferred method for adjudicating juvenile delinquent acts, as it less harsh and more likely to effect rehabilitation than incarceration.
-If your child has committed a delinquent act and you wish to pursue probation as the sentence instead of incarceration, enlist the help of a skilled juvenile defense attorney.
+The terms and rules can be strict, but probation is often the preferred method for adjudicating juvenile delinquent acts, as it less harsh and more likely to affect rehabilitation than incarceration.
+If your child has committed a delinquent act and you wish to pursue probation as the sentence instead of incarceration, enlist the help of a skilled juvenile defense attorney in Houston.

 Young People Have Rights, Too.